 Savvy design ideas it’s worth spending on

-As you’ll be spending so much time in your lovely new kitchen, it’s vital you get the layout just right, and know exactly how much of your budget you want to spend on things like units and flooring.
-If you want a really sleek, sophisticated finish, try:
+As you’ll be spending so much time in your lovely new kitchen, it’s vital you get the layout right, and that you know exactly how much of your budget you want to spend on things like units and flooring.
+Want a really sleek, sophisticated finish?
+Try:

-- Deep-base cabinet drawers and a pull-out pantry so you’re not tearing your hair out trying to get hold of difficult-to-reach pots and pans
+- Deep-base cabinet drawers and a pull-out pantry so you’re not struggling to reach pans stuck at the back

-- Taller wall cabinets that make use of high ceilings and create more storage space
+- Taller wall cabinets that make use of high ceilings and create extra storage space

-- Statement surface for your kitchen island – a granite top with eye-catching pattern perhaps?
+- Statement surface for your kitchen island – a granite top with an eye-catching pattern, perhaps?

 - Smart lighting from Philips Hue for setting an elegant scene in your kitchen.
 What is Philips Hue?